chramostatm/FA24CYBR8470FinalProject/README.md

-# Hello World
- This is the begining of Final Project work for CYBR 8470

- # temp name
- "insert description"
+# A Collection Showcase app
+This is a prototype application, meant for Collector's to catalog and showcase their Collections.
+The initial model will be for Movie collections, with expandability to come.

 ## Installation
-to be determined
+to be determined check back soon!
 <!-- ```bash
 docker-build .
 docker-compose run django bash